Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

 Whether you’re dealing with a small residential unit or a large-scale commercial refrigeration system, these are the most frequent reasons your ice machine might be leaking.

-A Faulty Water Inlet Valve
+Is the Water Inlet Valve Faulty?

 Think of the water inlet valve as the gatekeeper for your ice machine.
 This small but essential part opens and closes to let the right amount of water into the ice tray.
 When it starts to fail, it can get stuck open, causing the machine to overfill and leak.
 You might also hear a lot of clicking noises or notice that the machine is underfilling, producing small or hollow cubes.
 Because it’s often tucked away at the back of the unit, a faulty valve can be a hidden cause of a persistent leak that seems to have no other explanation.